Summer Camp Jobs and Ranch Work

 Lifeguards/Swim Instructors work in a team of 4-6 to ensure the safety of campers of all ages and abilities at the pool.

 Kinneret provides nurturing support and mentorship, and you'll gain a summer's worth of leadership development that you won’t find elsewhere!
 Compensation is based on position and previous experience.
-The range for a first-year staff member is $6,500–$7,000 for a 10-week summer.
-Applicants must be college-aged or older, have summer housing available in the greater Los Angeles area, and able to make a commitment from June 10th–August 16th, 2024 (MO-FR, 8:30am–4:30pm).
+The range for a first-year staff member is $6,500–$7,000+ for a 9-week summer.
+Applicants must be college-aged or older, have summer housing available in the greater Los Angeles area, and able to make a commitment from June 8th–12th for staffing training with work from June 15th to August 14th, 2026 (MO-FR, 8:30am–4:30pm schedule).
+Full-time AND part-time positions are available.
 If you are a compassionate, motivated individual who is passionate about personal growth and development (for yourself and for others!), fill out the online application and select a group interview to attend virtually or in-person.

 View contact and address information View Google Map & Get Directions View Facebook Page View Instagram Photos View Vimeo Page View Yelp Reviews!